 If the licensed edition value is incorrect, be sure to change the value in this field.
 For example, installed edition is standard, but licensed edition is SE1 (which covers SE installation).
 This field will not be overwritten with the next scan/import.

 - The Environment Usage field represents the type/purpose of the environment where the Oracle product is deployed (e.g., Prod, Dev, Test, etc).
 Default value is Prod.

 - For Java Installations: some data has to be manually edited after the GLAS Java-Report is being exported, please refer to step 10)

 - Decide if data masking is necessary.
 By default the data masking is off.
 It means that the generated Oracle GLAS exports will contain user names and IP addresses.
 To avoid this, go to the Settings navigation item in the Oracle Compliance app and select the Enable Data Masking checkbox.

-- Run the Oracle Database Compliance - Oracle GLAS Export Files Generator engine activation via Administration > Services & Processes > Engine Activations to generate Oracle GLAS Export files.
+- Run the Oracle Database Compliance - Oracle GLAS Export Files Generator engine activation via Administration > Services & Processes > Engine Activations to generate the Oracle GLAS Export files.
 This will generate all required files for the Systems, Databases, Java Installations as well as the VMware.

 - You can access and download Oracle GLAS Export files from the Home > Database Product Deployment dashboard.
 These files are ready to be handed over to Oracle.